IS EXERCISE THE ONLY WAY TO BURN FAT FAST?

-Instead of going straight for the baked potato, a huge pile of white rice or other refined carbohydrates, switch up your carb intake with high-fiber foods like cruciferous vegetables.
+Instead of going straight for the baked potato, a huge pile of white rice or other refined carbohydrates, switch up your carbohydrate intake with high-fiber foods like cruciferous vegetables.

-These types of vegetables contain the carbs you want but they won’t result in crashes in blood sugar.
+These types of green vegetables contain the carbs you want but they won’t result in crashes in blood sugar.
 Eating lots of vegetables will also give you lots of nutrients and are excellent sources of satiating fiber.
 Instead of following the more strict low carb diets, focus on eating healthy foods like fruits and vegetables in larger quantities.

 There are 4 calories from protein per gram, and these calories help to balance blood sugar levels without the crash.

 Adequate protein intake is also important for building muscle mass, so make sure a significant portion of your caloric intake is protein.

 With that said, there’s no universal amount of water you should be drinking but if you’re active, you should be drinking plenty of water.